 Q. What do I need for a building permit and how long does it take to get a permit?

-A. It is best to allow up to two weeks for a permit.
+A. It is best to allow at least 30 business days for a permit.
 Permits are reviewed by the Health Department, Planning and Zoning, the Building Inspector and other agencies where applicable.

 For a building permit form, click here.

 Q. Do I need a permit for a shed on skids?

 A. Yes. all sheds need permits.
 A shed 200 square feet and under does not require inspections.
 Sheds over 200 square feet must have a permanent foundation and require plan review and inspections.

 Q. Can I start construction prior to receiving approval and a permit?

 A. No. Allow at least 30 business days to get a permit.